lexnederbragt/190109_UnixShell/heereman.md

 # Manipulating columns (if time is left)

 I have forgotten to check one thing before I started and that is whether all *depth* values are given in meters.
+Some of these files might have depth values in *feet*.
+I want to adjust the files containing depth values in *feet*

 ```
 egrep "(ft)" *